10.1.2023

 It depends on the situation whether a commercially licensed publishing system, open source code solution or a headless solution is the right choice.
 The choice should be done carefully as it has many long lasting effects.

 (This article has been translated from the Finnish original.
-Visit our Finnish blog Web-ostajan opas to read the original article.)
+Read the original article.)